 Voice control is where the device really shines.
-Integrated into the device are eight far-field microphones which are capable of picking up voice commands up to 20 feet away with ease.
-The voice controls allow you to control sound bars, TVs, and other equipment with relative ease too.
+Integrated into the device are eight far-field microphones that are capable of picking up voice commands to 20 feet away with ease.
+The voice controls allow you to control soundbars, TVs, and other equipment with relative ease too.

 There are a few hiccups in regards to the Fire TV Cube voice control.
 The devices you wish to control need to be within line of sight of the IR blasters located on the device itself.
 This may make it difficult to connect and control these other devices, especially if you have them tucked away in a cabinet.
 The device itself needs to be in a place where it can hear the voice commands too.